611: No Such Thing As A Forbidden Panettone

 But he wrote one of the first big cookbooks.
 So it was mentioned, we think, in a book by him.

-You get babbas from Poland and other Slavic countries, but I think they probably came from Panettonis, and then they turned them into Babas.
-But the way that you make them is really regimented.
+I don't know if you know about babbas.
+You get babbers from Poland and other Slavic countries, but I think they probably came from Panettonis and then they turned them into Babas.

-It's almost like the Baba is a baby, so men are not allowed to enter the kitchen while they're being made.
 You have to whisper while you're cooking it in case it starts crying.
+Oh, I guess.

-Upside down or regular way.
+Upside down a regular way.
 Regular way.

 The advice has changed since the 1960s.
 You used to have to put it upside down.